YongliHe23/SequenceExamples-GE/pge2/README.md

 For debugging, it can be helpful to disable the gradient heating check by setting the CV **disableGradientCheck** to 1.

-### Gradient heating check fails on the scanner when clicking 'Download'
+### The scanner reports that the gradient heating exceeds the system limit

 * If the sequence contains pure delay blocks, the gradient heating check will generally be too conservative and may issue a failure.
  As a workaround for now, redesign a test version of your sequence without pure delay blocks and see if it will pass the gradient heating check.